 The answers to the above questions provide the basis for modifying the plans, and so to make the planning cycle begins all over again.

 As we have seen, the benefits of planning are many.
 There are, however, limits to these benefits.
 The extent to which planning is done should be dictated by the expected benefits.

 There are some disadvantages inherent in planning.
 Since planning is based on assumptions and forecasts of the future, the resulting plans can only be as realistic as the assumptions and forecasts on which they were based.

 This is because it is easier to forecast the near future than the distant one, short-term plans tend to be more dependable than long-range plans.

 Another limit to planning is the cost involved.
 Planning could be very expensive, in terms of the time it consumes and the financial and human resources devoted to it.
 Planning should ideally terminate at a point, where the marginal cost of planning equals the marginal revenue derivable from it.

-Plans have a tendency to place their users in a straight proper guideline.
+Plans tend to place their users in a straight proper guideline.
 This is the case when plans are regarded as immutable laws that must be followed tenaciously, irrespective of the prevailing circumstances.
 The way out of this problem is either to make the plans flexible so that they can be altered when the circumstance warrants that, or to have more than one plan, each of which is based on a different set of assumptions about the future.
 As the future unfolds, that plan which seems most realistic is adopted.

 A fourth problem, which is not inherent in planning, but peculiar to developing countries, is that of availability and reliability of data.
 Census figures are not reliable; there are no dependable figures about the supply of, and demand for, goods and services.
 Even employment statistics and demographic information are either completely unavailable or very unreliable.
 These difficulties compound the problems in planning.